symfony/symfony-docs/components/dependency_injection/lazy_services.rst

 .. note::

-    If you're using the full-stack framework, this package is not included and needs to be added to ``composer.json`` and installed (which is what the above command does).
+    If you're using the full-stack framework, the proxy manager bridge is already included but the actual proxy manager needs to be included.
+Therefore add

+        "ocramius/proxy-manager": ">=0.3.1,<0.4-dev"

+    to your ``composer.json``.
+Afterwards compile your container and check if you get a proxy for your lazy services.

 Configuration
 -------------